List of Omaha landmarks

-This article covers Omaha Landmarks designated by the City of Omaha Landmark Heritage Preservation Commission.
+This article covers Omaha landmarks designated by the City of Omaha Landmark Heritage Preservation Commission.
 In addition, it includes structures or buildings listed on the National Register of Historic Places and those few designated as National Historic Landmarks, indicating their varying level of importance to the city, state and nation.

-The following list includes individual properties, as well as historic districts and National Historic Landmarks in Omaha.
+The following list includes individual properties, as well as historic districts and National Historic Landmarks in Omaha, in the U.S. state of Nebraska.
 Residential, commercial, religious, educational, agricultural and socially significant locations are included.

 Landmark preservation in Omaha

 Omaha has sought to preserve its historic landmarks for more than 50 years.
 The first city report on historical sites written in 1959, and the first buildings in the city were listed on the National Register of Historic Buildings in the 1960s.
 The demolition of the Old Post Office in 1966, along with the Old City Hall the next year, were rallying points for preservationists in the city.
 Omaha developed a comprehensive plan for landmark preservation in 1980.